Pictures and information on the amazing French capital. Find out my favorite things to do in Paris.

 Hotel Plaza Athènéne

-Sister hotel to the Le Meurice (also Dorchester Collection), the Palaza Athènée is home to one of the most outstanding restaurants this side of the Universe by Alain Ducasse.
+Sister hotel to the Le Meurice (also Dorchester Collection), the Palaza Athènée is home to one of the most outstanding restaurants on this side of the Universe by Alain Ducasse.

 Check out prices here >